Words by Simon Difford

 With: Bourbon, sweet vermouth, Angostura Bitters and Maraschino syrup.

 We say: I must confess to preferring my Manhattans served ‘sweet’ or ‘perfect’ at a push.
 The Manhattan is complex, challenging and moreish.
 Best of all, it’s available in a style to suit every palate.
-If you favour a generously proportioned Martini glass, then up this recipe to 75ml/2,5oz bourbon, 30ml/1oz sweet vermouth, 3 dashes bitters, and maraschino syrup to taste (max 5ml).

 With: Bourbon, cognac, Suze, dry vermouth, amaretto liqueur, sugar syrup, Peychaud’s Bitters and Angostura Bitters.